OpeOginni/tezos-dev-suite/README.md

 ```
 For the future, it would be nice to add more framework scaffolds, for example; NextJs and Unity.
+Also to integrate AI to analyze transactions that have not been verified by the system.
 ```

 ### 2) **Tezos Verify**